2009 United States missile strikes in Yemen: Yemeni inquiry

+Family of Nasser Mahdi Ahmad Bouh Maryam Mokbel Salem Louqye, age 38; Sheikha Nasser Mahdi Ahmad Bouh, age 3;

+Family of Mohammed Saleh Mohammed Ali Al-Anbouri Amina Abdullah Awad Sheikh, age 27; Maha Mohammed Saleh Mohammed, age 12; Soumaya Mohammed Saleh Mohammed, age 9; Shafika Mohammed Saleh Mohammed, age 4; Shafiq Mohammed Saleh Mohammed, age 2;

-A House of Representatives-commissioned inquiry into the al-Majalah bombing, officially titled the Republic of Yemen, Special Parliamentarian Investigating Committee Report On Security Events In the Province of Abyan, was opened days after the attack.
+Days after the al-Majalah attack, Yemen's House of Representatives endorsed the opening of an investigation, officially titled the Republic of Yemen, Special Parliamentarian Investigating Committee Report On Security Events In the Province of Abyan.
 Headed by Himyar Abdullah al-Ahmar, a delegation of 15 members of parliament were sent to the village to survey al-Majalah, interview locals and gather eyewitness accounts.
-The investigation was complete and published on February 7, 2010, confirming the militant and civilian death toll along with identifying each civilian killed.
-Investigators found the entire area to be burnt and destroyed upon their arrival along with multiple unexploded bomblets.
-The report upheld that Kazemi was an AQAP commander, and had transferred money to at least 20 foreign militants in Yemen, but also determined that he had been moving freely in the region and in areas with multiple security checkpoints, making it possible for him to have been captured or eliminated in an alternative situation.
-The Yemeni parliament approved the commission's findings in March 2010, and agreed that a judicial investigation be opened into the bombing to uphold those responsible.
+The investigation was complete and published on February 7, 2010, confirming the militant and civilian death toll along with a list of the civilians killed.
+Investigators found the entire area to be burnt and destroyed upon their arrival, along with multiple unexploded bomblets.

+The report claimed "there were errors in the geographic coordinates and the determination of the location" for the strike.
+It upheld that Kazemi was an AQAP commander, and had transferred money to at least 20 foreign militants in Yemen, but also determined that he had been moving freely in the region and in areas with multiple security checkpoints, making it possible for him to have been captured or eliminated by other means.
+The Yemeni parliament approved the commission's findings in March 2010, and demanded that a judicial investigation be opened into the bombing to identify those responsible.
 It also issued an official apology to the victims of the attack, labeling it a mistake and promising financial compensation.